 Read my one year postpartum body update to get a real, no-bull example of the ups and downs that come with postpartum fitness!
+I started this blog to share my own fitness journey, and to make money online from home!
+To start your own blog, I recommend using Siteground.

 As some of you remember, I shared my postpartum body stats at eight weeks postpartum in March 2018.
 (Find the post here.)